 Here we'll explain the basic principles behind C++-level generation of TuningFork traces and how to use the individual APIs.

-ILogger *logger = LoggerFactory::makeFileLogger(portLibrary, fileNameOrPortNumber);
+ILogger *logger = LoggerFactory::makeFileLogger(portLibrary, fileNameOrPortNumber);where

 PortLibrary *portLibrary = new PortLibrary();